Red-billed gull

-The red-billed gull (Chroicocephalus novaehollandiae scopulinus), also known as tarāpunga and as the mackerel gull, is a native seagull of New Zealand, being found throughout the country and on outlying islands including the Chatham Islands and subantarctic islands.
+The red-billed gull (Chroicocephalus novaehollandiae scopulinus), also known as tarāpunga and as the mackerel gull, is a native seagull of New Zealand, found throughout the country and on outlying islands including the Chatham Islands and subantarctic islands.
 It was formerly considered a separate species but is now usually treated as a subspecies of the silver gull (Chroicocephalus novaehollandiae).

 The Māori name of this species is tarāpunga or akiaki.
 Its vernacular name is sometimes also used for the dolphin gull, a somewhat similar-looking but unrelated species that is found in coastal southern Chile, Argentina and the Falkland Islands.
-As is the case with many gulls, the red-billed gull has traditionally been placed in the genus Larus.
+As is the case with many gulls, the red-billed gull was traditionally placed in the genus Larus.

 A national survey of breeding red-billed gulls carried out in 2014–2016 recorded 27,831 pairs nesting in New Zealand.
-The authors of the study based on the survey and published in 2018 said that the accuracy of previous estimates was questionable, but that the species nevertheless appeared to have declined nationally since the mid-1960s.
+The authors of a study published in 2018 and based on the survey said that the accuracy of previous estimates was questionable, but that the species nevertheless appeared to have declined nationally since the mid-1960s.
 The study also discussed the possible reasons for the decline and made a proposal for future monitoring.
+Under the New Zealand Threat Classification System, the status of the red-billed gull changed from 'not threatened' in 2002 to 'nationally vulnerable' in 2016.
+The red-billed gull is a protected species under the Wildlife Act 1953.
+Penalties for disturbing or harming the birds include a fine of $100,000 and/or two years' imprisonment.

 Description

-The red-billed gull is a fairly small gull with an all-red bill, red eye ring, red legs and feet, pale grey wings with black wingtips.
-The rest of the body and tail are white.
-There is virtually no visual difference between the male and female birds.
+The red-billed gull is the smallest gull commonly seen in New Zealand.
+It is about 37cm long, with an all-red bill, red eye ring, red legs and feet, and pale grey wings with black wingtips.
+The rest of the body and the tail are white.
+Males are on average slightly heavier than females, but there is virtually no visual difference between the male and female birds.
 Juvenile gulls have a dark brown bill with only hints of red, making them difficult to distinguish from the black-billed gull.
-The legs are also brown and there are brown spots on the grey wings.
+The legs of juveniles are also brown and there are brown spots on the grey wings.

+The red-billed gull was formerly considered a distinct species, but is now considered to be a subspecies of the similar-looking silver gull found in Australia.